eycheu/triplet/README.md

 ![Demo2](https://github.com/eycheu/triplet/blob/master/image/demo2.png)

+While the examples show the use of embedding space to verify data patterns, recognise differences, and clusters similar points, this learning method can also be applied to channel equalisation.
+The positive point can be a fixed point in the embedding space that represents a symbol in a constellation diagram.
+An embedding network could be periodically tuned to learn a reversal of distortion incurred when signal is transmitted through a channel.

 ## References

 [1] Florian Schroff, Dmitry Kalenichenko, James Philbin.
 [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832).
 CVPR, 2015.